-MART 380 DIGITAL ANIMATION II: FLASH
+MART 380 DIGITAL ANIMATION II

-Further exploration of Macromedia Flash® as a medium for the development of creative computer based animations and advanced interactive projects.
-The class is project based and geared towards creating self-contained and standalone Flash® applications both for the web or for CD-ROM presentations through the integration of rich media such as audio, video and ActionScript.
+Further exploration of 2D digital animation tools as a medium for the development of creative computer based animations and advanced interactive projects.
+The class is project based and geared towards creating self-contained and standalone applications both for the web or for offline presentations through the integration of rich media such as audio, video and interactive code.
 A minimum of 32-36 by arrangement lab hours are required.
 RECOMMENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400.
 PREREQ: MART 379 or equivalent.
 Transfer: CSU.